sergei-grechanik/st-graphics/README.md

   on classic placements because they aren't attached to cells, but in st-graphics classic placements are implemented on top of Unicode placements, so they get erased.

+## Patches and additional features

+This fork includes some patches and features that are not graphics-related per se, but are hard to disentangle from the graphics implementation:
+- [Anysize](https://st.suckless.org/patches/anysize/) - this patch is applied
+  and on by default.
+If you want the expected anysize behavior (no centering), set `anysize_halign` and `anysize_valign` to zero in `config.h`.